claraweber/3dbrainvisualisation/README.md

 - specify file paths in the beginning of .py-files
 - specify output name
+- preinstall libraries needed (given at the beginning of each script)
+---
-- preinstall libraries needed (given at the beginning of each script) This code was written to show three files simultaneously (surface, white matter skeleton, significant voxels).
-You can specify less or more.
+This code was written to show three files simultaneously (surface, white matter skeleton, significant voxels).
+You can specify less or more than three.
 In an intermediate step, they will be added up together and weighted to adjust contrast.
 If errors occur in this step, coregister them using FSL flirt.
 Unfortunately, there is limited compatibility with Jupyter notebook.

+---
 Any questions?
 Reach out to me!